Ferrari 599: 599XX

+599XX Evoluzione

+On November 10, 2011, the first images of the 599XX Evoluzione surfaced, which had a radically restyled aero and exhaust package as well as electronic upgrades and Pirelli racing slicks.
+On 1 December 2011, Ferrari confirmed details for the 599XX Evoluzione in preparation for the 2011 Bologna Motor Show.
+The 599XX Evoluzione weighed 35 kg less than the standard 599XX and the engine had slightly improved peak power of 740 PS and 700 Nm of torque.
+One of the key features of the Evoluzione is its active rear wing which can adjust automatically to provide increased cornering performance.

 Special variants

 SA Aperta

 The roadster variant of the 599, the SA Aperta, was introduced at the 2010 Paris Motor Show as a limited edition in honour of designers Sergio Pininfarina and Andrea Pininfarina, with the "SA" designation standing for both their names.
 The SA Aperta utilised the higher performance engine and gearbox from the 599 GTO and has a 10 mm lower ride height, thicker rear anti roll bar and recalibrated magnetic dampers.
 The SA Aperta also has a slightly raked windscreen as compared to the 599 GTB along with larger cooling ducts in the new front bumper and a rear bumper in body colour.
 The car has a removable soft top that was only intended for use in city driving and to protect the interior from rain.
 The boot-lid was made of aluminium while the C-pillars were made of carbon fibre and have a silver finish along with the windshield frame.
 The exhaust system was a modified version of the one used in the 599XX and the car has special 5-spoke wheels unique to the variant with a chromed finish along with a triple layer body paint.
 The interior was also redesigned and has a two-tone colour scheme and the car has sports seats as standard equipment.
 Only 80 examples were produced, honoring the 80th anniversary of Pininfarina and all were sold before the car was unveiled to the public.